 This is basically a full English breakfast, but without the blood pudding.
 On the plate are fried eggs, sausage, bacon, tomato, baked beans (from a can) and toast.
-Usually there would also be mushrooms here, but I am not really a mushroom fan, though it’s something I’m working on.
+Usually there would also be mushrooms here, but I am not a mushroom fan.
+It’s something I’m working on.

 I cooked my breakfast on the stove, but my dad will sometimes do a version of this on the barbecue, and I feel like that’s a pretty common Australian thing.

-You could also call this a ‘democracy sausage’, since the same sausage and bread situation is often available when you go to vote.
+You could also call this a ‘democracy sausage’ since the same thing is often available when you go to vote.
 A lot of schools becoming polling locations (Australians sensibly vote on Saturdays) so the sausage sizzle would be used to help them raise money.

 The sausages are always cheap and so is the bread (mine is homemade which is not really authentic but it’s what I had) yet somehow, I am never disappointed when I eat this.

-I don’t think this tasted quite as good as I thought it did when I was a kid, though it definitely wasn’t bad, and I’m sure most children would enjoy it.
+I don’t think this tasted as good as I thought it did when I was a kid, though it wasn’t bad.
+I think most kids today would enjoy it!

 Pub Lunch (Chicken Schnitzel and Gravy)

-I made the schnitzel by loosely following my pork schnitzel recipe, which isn’t exactly an authentic schnitzel because it uses panko instead of regular bread crumbs, but I like how crunchy it gets.
-Of course, I used chicken breast instead of the pork.
+I made the schnitzel by loosely following my pork schnitzel recipe, using chicken rather than pork.
+It’s not an authentic schnitzel because it uses panko instead of regular bread crumbs, but I like how crunchy it gets.
 The fries were baked from frozen and the salad is dressed with a basic Italian dressing.
 I knew I would have trouble replicating the gravy, but I think I made a fair effort.
 I followed a recipe which used beef and chicken bouillon and the flavor was good but it wasn’t perfect.
 Also, for the first time ever, I made a gravy which wasn’t completely smooth.
 I think it’s because the recipe had you adding hot liquid to the roux, and it thickened too fast for how much I was stirring.
 I’d rather have a recipe that takes a little longer (starting with room temperature liquid) and not have to worry about lumps.

 All in all, this was delicious, even if the gravy wasn’t quite the same as what I used to get at the pub.